-The Nomination Committee was established in compliance with the Corporate Governance Code.
-The primary duties of the Nomination Committee are, inter alia, (i) to review the structure, size, composition (including the skills, knowledge and experience) and diversity of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy; (ii) to make recommendations to the Board on the selection of individuals nominated to be Directors; (iii) to assess the independence of independent non-executive Directors; (iv) to determine the Company's policy for nomination of Directors; and (v) to make recommendations to the Board on the appointment or re-appointment of Directors and management of Board succession, in accordance with the model set out in the code provision B.3.1 of the Corporate Governance Code.
+The Nomination Committee was established in compliance with Rule 3.27A of the Listing Rules and the Corporate Governance Code.
+The primary duties of the Nomination Committee are, inter alia, (i) to review the structure, size, composition (including the skills, knowledge and experience) and diversity of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy; (ii) to make recommendations to the Board on the selection of individuals nominated to be Directors; (iii) to assess the independence of independent non-executive Directors; (iv) to determine the Company's policy for nomination of Directors; and (v) to make recommendations to the Board on the appointment or re-appointment of Directors and the management of Board succession, in accordance with the model set out in the code provision B.3.1 of the Corporate Governance Code.